-Immigration and Ethnicity
+Immigration, Race and Ethnicity

-The quality of research results rely on flawless research tools and techniques.
+The quality of research results relies on flawless research tools and techniques.
 Scholars in these two areas investigate current methods and develop innovative strategies to overcome difficulties in obtaining the best possible research data.

 The ways in which people interact with each other affects their health, social position and how they see their place in society.
-This area measures the ties between individuals to understand such dimensions of society as communication pat-terns, occupational success, and collective action.
+This area measures the ties between individuals to understand such dimensions of society as communication patterns, occupational success, and collective action.

 Political phenomena have social underpinnings.
 Scholars in this area draw on sociological theories and methods to ex-plain political protest and advocacy, state formation and governance, and policy development and implementation.